Upskilling courses: free and discounted online training

 Find out more about opportunities in the Northern Territory

-Online training and studying opportunities in South Australia, Western Australia and the ACT
+Online training and studying opportunities in South Australia, Western Australia, VIC and the ACT

 Help for managing job loss

-If you’re dealing with the impact of losing your job or being stood down due to COVID-19, you might want to take a look at our article for Managing job loss to help you with your next steps.
-We’ve created a handy guide to help you achieve the next step on your career development plan.
-Read our article on Preparing for your next job.
+If you’re dealing with the impact of losing your job or being stood down due to COVID-19, you might want to take a look at our article for Managing job loss to help with your next steps.
+There’s also a handy guide to help you achieve the next step on your career development plan with Preparing for your next job.

 Things you should know